Template – Privacy Audit Report

 CHECKLIST – Handling a Privacy Complaint

-Untangling the APPs – A flowchart guide to using and disclosing personal information
+Untangling the APPs – A decision tree guide to using and disclosing personal information

 A handy guide to help you untangle the complexities of privacy law.